fallible-algebra/bevy_typst_textures/README.md

 - `typst-search-system-fonts`: Allow access to system fonts from Typst.
 - `typst-asset-fonts`: Embed the "default" fonts of typst, embedding them directly in the program's executable.

+## Running on Web

+Remember to set a web-compatible backend for `getrandom` when building for web.
+I.e. using the bevy cli: `RUSTFLAGS='--cfg getrandom_backend="wasm_js"' bevy run web`.

 ## Why not [`Velyst`](https://github.com/voxell-tech/velyst)?

-This crate sits in the niche of needing rasterised textures rather than full & interactive typst integration.
+This crate sits in the niche of needing rasterized textures rather than full & interactive typst integration.
 Velyst is much more powerful than this crate, but also exists in a different niche.

+## Feature Creep

+Planned features:

+- Move typst compilation & rasterization to the async compute pool completely.
+- Support for standalone, non-archived typst files (useful for when the asset/system font features are enabled).
+- Support for loading of .tar.gz archives.
+- If/when `typst-as-lib` supports packages in the browser, support packages in the browser.
+- Optional resizing of rasterized Typst output before adding it to Bevy's asset management.
+- Optionally rasterize multi-page output to a texture atlas.
+- Trim down dependencies, or at least feature gate more of them.

+## Licence

+This is published under a dual MIT & Apache 2.0 licence, as is generally kosher for the bevy ecosystem.